HipByte/Flow/README.md

 #### RubyMotion projects

-Flow can be added as a dependency of an existing iOS or Android RubyMotion project, by adding the `motion-flow` gem in the project's `Gemfile`.
+Flow can be added as a dependency of an existing iOS, Android or OS XRubyMotion project, by adding the `motion-flow` gem in the project's `Gemfile`.

 ## License